 Brad was taught the importance and value of hard work at an early age as he worked alongside his parents while taking care of their small Missouri farm.
 Brad entered the life of public service in 1998 when he accepted a position with Stone County, where he spent the next eleven years.
 In 2008, Brad made the decision to seek a position as a Stone County elected official.
 He won his first election with overwhelming support and then ran successfully for reelection in 2012 and 2016.

 Brad was elected to his first two-year term in the Missouri House of Representatives in November 2018.
-He represents the 138th district, which contains portions of Christian, Stone, and Taney counties.
+He represents the 138th district, which contains portions of Stone and Christian counties.
 As State Representative, Brad serves as Chairman of the Special Committee on Tourism, Chairman of the Rules-Legislative Oversight and Vice-Chairman of the Special Committee on Public Policy.
 He additionally serves on Fiscal Review, General Laws, Ways and Means, and the Special Committee on Tax Reform.
 Brad is also one of two House Members chosen to serve on the Missouri Tourism Commission.